tijohans/IDG1100-exam-project/readme.md

 The pages script starts of the same as the scrape script, by creating the necesarry folders for the task.
 This script also consists of two main functions.
 The *generateWebsiteData* and the *createMarkup* functions.
 The *generateWebsiteData* function fetches all the information stored in the .txt files being prepared by the scraping script.
 It first gets the filepath and then it loops over all the files in the folder and collects data based on the number of the line using `sed -n 'Xp'` where X is the line number.
 It then calls the *createMarkup* function on the data.
 The *createMarkup* function is basically just an empty html template, where it places in the information stored in variables.

+### The overview script

+The overview script creates the markup for the overview site.
+It first creates a bit of template html, which then cuts of in the middle.
+Then it sorts the folder by date (optional ★) and then loops over all the folders with the news, and with a neste loop, also loops over all the .html files in those folders.
+For each of the files it generates a variable with the title of the webpage, while also taking the relative path, and then appends it as a list html element in the middle of the markup.
+After this the script appends the rest of the markup creating a finished html page.